 One thing is sure: you shouldn’t come here if you’re looking for coaster thrills.
 The park’s largest thrill coaster is… a Boomerang.
 Yes, I’m serious.
 The only looping coaster is a standard Vekoma Boomerang.
-Admittedly: the ride opened in 1984 and this was actually the very first Boomerang to open for public.
-It’s just sad that no other thrill coaster has been opened during the following 34 years.
+Admittedly, the ride opened in 1984 and this was actually the very first Boomerang to open for public.
+It’s just sad that no other thrill coaster has been opened during the following 37 years.
 However, in 2013 Bellewaerde added a quite surprising family roller coaster called Huracan.
 This indoor Zierer replaced the Los Piratas dark ride, one of the few classic dark rides Belgium has ever had.
 And although I miss the atmosphere of Los Piratas, Huracan was the perfect addition for Bellewaerde.
 It features a nicely themed station and a beautiful dark ride section, followed by a smooth and pretty fast coaster ride.
 Huracan is by far my favourite ride at this park.

 The park’s newest roller coaster opened in July 2020 and it is called Wakala.
 This ride was placed in the Canadian themed land and it all looks very cute.
-It was built by Gerstlauer and although I’m usually not the biggest fan of this German manufacturer, their family-oriented coasters are usually pretty good.
+It’s built by Gerstlauer and although I’m usually not the biggest fan of this German manufacturer, their family-oriented coasters are usually pretty good.
 That also applies to Wakala, which turns out to be one of the smoothest coasters I’ve ever experienced.
 Besides, the ride has a decent length, a cool backwards part and the capacity is incredibly high.
 This is a perfect family coaster, but please be warned that the thrill is limited.

 Water rides are exactly what you need during a hot summer day.
 And Bellewaerde has a quite extensive selection: the park offers an old school (rather short) log flume, a boat slide, a beautiful spillwater and a rapid river at the Indian section.
 Bengal Rapid River is without a doubt the most popular water ride and it’s not difficult to see why… The ride looks simply stunning.
 Exotic vegetation and Indian temples create a good atmosphere and the actual rapid river is quite fun.
 Busier days may cause loooooong queues, though.